TunnlTo/desktop-app/README.md

 ### Expected Outcome

 In this example, an IP address range is routed through the tunnel when the the IP range is accessed by the Edge browser.
 Otherwise, all Edge browser traffic is routed through the default network adapter.
 Note that in this example the DNS parameter is not set, so the default DNS server will be used by Edge.
-If the DNS parameter was set to the company DNS server, all Edge DNS requests would route through the tunnel to the company DNS server.
+If the DNS parameter was set to the company DNS server, all  DNS requests would route through the tunnel to the company DNS server.

 ### Configuration